reinhardliess/signup-form-validation/readme.md

 A live version of this project can be found [here](https://rliess.github.io/js-techdegree-project3/).

+Installation: Just download and open index.html with your favorite web browser.

-The goal of this project was to enhance to enhance an interactive registration form for a fictional conference called "FullStack Conference".
+The goal of this project was to enhance an interactive registration form for a fictional conference called "FullStack Conference".

 ## Basic Project requirements